Ph.D. Research Programme in the Arts and the Humanities

 Important: Please send your statement of purpose (pdf) and writing sample (pdf) before the full application form to the Director of the NGL-Node at stettler at neugalu.ch.
 We will contact you within 10 days by e-mail.

-Applicants will be contacted by the Director of the NGL-Node in order to conduct an oral conversation via skype.
+Oral interview: Applicants will be contacted by the Director of the NGL-Node in order to conduct an oral conversation via Skype.
 You will be notified by e-mail as soon as the Academic Board reaches a decision.

-The NGL-Node is financed through Bench Fees which Ph.D. candidates pay together with the regular yearly University of Plymouth tuition fee (see right).
+The NGL-Node is financed through Bench fees, which Ph.D. candidates pay together with the regular yearly University of Plymouth tuition fee (See figure right).
 UoP tuition fees can be seen on this page.
 Doctoral students will register for the Plymouth Ph.D. at an agreed date (normally, January, April or October of any given year).

 UoP tuition fees will be 4 years of fee and then 2 years of writing-up fee (if required).
 For EU and Swiss students, this amount will increase a little each year.
-It is currently GBP 2,420 for the 2014/15 academic year.
+It is currently GBP 2,610 for the 2016/17 academic year.
+The NGL-Node Bench fee for the academic year 2016/17 amounts to CHF 3'300.
+Estimated costs during the academic year 2016/17 including all expenses (Fees, travel, accommodation etc.)

-Because NGL – SAA is a public institution, the Ph.D.
+NGL – SAA is a public tax-exempt organisation.
+The Ph.D.
 Programme is not able to offer financial aid.
 The NGL-Node can provide a list of funding opportunities upon request.
 The Director of the NGL-Node should be addressed directly to obtain the list.

 The Myrifield Institute for Cognition and the Arts promotes collaboration among researchers engaged in exploring the role of the arts in the development of human cognition.
 The Institute invites inquiries from small groups of scholars and artists pursuing research in human cognition and the fine and performing arts who seek a secluded setting for discussion of issues, problems, and future directions.